Looking for a fun Kentucky road trip?

 The reconstructed Fort Boonesborough was built in 1974 in honor of the original built by Daniel Boone in 1775 with his men.

-We learned that the Fort has specific hours of operation because we got there too late that day but I included a few pictures from a previous visit.
+We got to the Fort too late that day but I included a few pictures from a previous visit.
 Check the website for hours, admission, and upcoming events before you go.

 *Thanks again to Ale-8 for hosting our visit.
 All opinions are my own.